Last Updated: May 17, 2022

 - Plyler was grounded in two critical American values – that individuals should be judged based on their own actions, not those of their parents, and that our nation welcomes and depends upon immigrants.

-These lessons have clearly been lost on the current White House.
-Education Secretary Betsy DeVos demonstrated, as Saenz told The Washington Post, “astounding ignorance of the law” when she testified before Congress that local school districts could decide whether to report students to immigration authorities.
+These lessons were lost on the Trump administration.
+Former Education Secretary Betsy DeVos demonstrated, as Saenz told The Washington Post, “astounding ignorance of the law” when she testified before Congress that local school districts could decide whether to report students to immigration authorities.
 Her testimony was not just a misinterpretation of Plyler.
 It was flat-out wrong.
 Of all people, the Education Secretary must be fully cognizant that Plyler did much more than just grant entry to public schools for all children.

 Plyler mandates that no government entity – be it a local school district or a state legislature or the U.S. Department of Education – institute policies that would in any way discourage a child from enrolling in school.
 If parents keep their kids at home because immigration authorities are allowed to patrol campuses or transit systems that take children to schools, that’s a Plyler violation.
 If students are afraid to go to school because of anti-immigrant bullying or anything else that creates a fearful environment, that’s a Plyler violation.

 Nevertheless, the Plyler ruling has not discouraged challenges over the years.
 California tried it in 1994 under Proposition 187, the referendum that sought to cut off critical access to public schools for undocumented immigrants.
 A federal court ruled most of the law was unconstitutional, but not until after several tense years of litigation.

 Alabama also tried it in 2011, when the state passed a measure requiring school districts to ask students about their immigration status.
 The measure was struck down after the Obama administration sued on the grounds that it violated Plyler.